sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 ## Getting the `expected identifier` error, unexpectedly
 Receiving the error `ERR: error parsing query: found [WORD], expected identifier[, string, number, bool]` is often a gentle reminder that you forgot to include something in your query, as is the case in the following examples:

-`SELECT FROM logic WHERE rational = 5`
+* `SELECT FROM logic WHERE rational = 5` should be `SELECT something FROM logic WHERE rational = 5`
-`SELECT * FROM WHERE rational = 5`
+* `SELECT * FROM WHERE rational = 5` should be `SELECT * FROM logic WHERE rational = 5`

 In other cases, your query seems complete but you receive the same error:

-`SELECT field FROM why`
+* `SELECT field FROM why`
-`SELECT * FROM why WHERE tag = '1'`
+* `SELECT * FROM why WHERE tag = '1'`
-`SELECT * FROM grant WHERE why = 9`
+* `SELECT * FROM grant WHERE why = 9`

 In the last three queries, and in most unexpected `expected identifier` errors, at least one of the identifiers in the query is an InfluxQL keyword.
 Identifiers are database names, retention policy names, user names, measurement names, tag keys, and field keys.
-To successfully query data that use a keyword as an identifier enclose that identifier in double quotes; in the examples above, `field` becomes `"field"`, `tag` becomes `"tag"`, and `grant` becomes `"grant"`.
+To successfully query data that use a keyword as an identifier enclose that identifier in double quotes, so the examples above become:

+* `SELECT "field" FROM why`
+* `SELECT * FROM why WHERE "tag" = '1'`
+* `SELECT * FROM "grant" WHERE why = 9`

 While using double quotes is an acceptable workaround, we recommend that you avoid using InfluxQL keywords as identifiers for simplicity's sake.
-You can find an updated list of all InfluxQL keywords on our [InfluxQL GitHub page](https://github.com/influxdb/influxdb/blob/master/influxql/INFLUXQL.md#keywords).
+The InfluxQL documentation has a comprehensive list of all [InfluxQL keywords](https://github.com/influxdb/influxdb/blob/master/influxql/INFLUXQL.md#keywords).

 ## Identifying write precision from returned timestamps
 InfluxDB stores all timestamps as nanosecond values regardless of the write precision supplied.
 It is important to note that when returning query results, the database silently drops trailing zeros from timestamps which obscures the initial write precision.